whoismtrx/42_push_swap/README.md

 ### Clarifications

 - firstly, don't look at my code as a solution, it's implemented 2 years ago and I'm sure it's not the best solution.
 I'm just trying to give you an idea about how you can implement the project in the right way.
-- secondly, in the previous steps, I try to write some psoeudo code to help you understand the idea, there's a lot of way to implement the conditions and the instructions, so you can implement them as you want.
+- secondly, in the previous steps, I try to write some pseudo code to help you understand the idea, there's a lot of ways to implement the conditions and the instructions, so you can implement them as you want.
 - thirdly, let's discuss the importance of the `Pivot_two` and the decision it makes about `rotating` the stack B. But why is this necessary?
 Let's consider what would happen if we didn't include it in our algorithm.
 If we implemented our algorithm without considering the `Pivot_two` decision, we would simply push all the elements from the first chunk onto stack `B` without performing any `rotations`.
 However, when we eventually need to transfer these elements back from stack `B` to stack `A`, we would encounter a problem.
 Since we didn't `rotate` stack `B` during the process, the elements would not be in the desired order.
 As a result, we would need to perform multiple rotations to rearrange the elements correctly.
 This is because some elements on stack `B` would have `indexes` lower than the ones we want to push onto stack `A`.
 These `extra rotations` would significantly `increase the number of operations required`, making the `algorithm less efficient`.